chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 Applications that use RSAPBSSA MUST guarantee that the choice of public metadata is limited such that there is a significant number of server (signer) interactions for any potential value of public metadata.

+## Denial of Service

+RSAPBSSA is suspectible to Denial of Service (DoS) attacks due to the flexibility of choosing public metadata used in AugmentPublicKey in {{augment-public-key}}.
+In particular, an attacker may try to pick public metadata such that the output of AugmentPublicKey is very large.
+As a result, the computational cost of blind signing and verification will increase leading to suspectibility to DoS attacks.

+For applications where the values of potential public metadata choices are fixed ahead of time, it is possible to try and mitigate DoS attacks.
+There are only two requirements for the choice of `e'` in AugmentPublicKey in
+{{augment-public-key}}.
+First, `e'` must be smaller than both prime factors of phi.
+Secondly, the possible values of `e'` must be large enough to avoid collisions such that two public metadata choices will result in the same `e'` and, thus, the same augmented public key.
+During KeyGen in {{key-generation}}, the server (signer) can pick the smallest length output for the HKDF in AugmentPublicKey such that the output will be different for all relevant public metadata choices while ensuring augmented public keys are smaller.

 # IANA Considerations

 This document has no IANA actions.